ORD - MIL

 • Which airline alliances offer flights from Chicago O'Hare Airport to Milan?

-Star Alliance is the only airline alliance operating flights between Chicago O'Hare Airport and Milan.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Chicago O'Hare Airport and Milan, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Chicago O'Hare Airport to Milan?